jacyap/WordCounter/README.md

 # WordCounter
-A simple .bat executable to sum up your total word count in a LaTeX document (for TeXstudio in Windows)

-Written by Jacinta Yap, 2020
+A simple .bat executable to sum up your total word count in a LaTeX document (for TeXstudio in Windows) Written by Jacinta Yap, 2020

 In (probably) my second year I realised that TeXstudio didn't have an easy way of displaying my word count (without counting commands, headings, captions etc.).
 I thought this feature would be useful for when I was writing up my PhD Thesis in LaTeX using TeXstudio.
-Using a combination of perl & python, I wrote this script to:
+I thought it'd also be interesting to see how my writing developed over time and what the overall trend would look like.
+So, using a combination of perl & python, I wrote this script to:

 1. Count words in the main text body (skips all the LaTeX commands) for each chapter
 2. Sum up chapter totals
 3. Append the time, date, year and the total word count to a .txt document
 4. Do this by just double clicking on a single file

-Might be a bit convoluted but I didn't want to commit more time to this, it does the job!
+Might be a bit convoluted but I'd committed enough (procrastination) time to this, it did the job!

-You may need to change some things for your purposes (i.e. numbers of chapters) but use this for whatever your purpose.
+You may need to change some things for your purposes (i.e. numbers of chapters) and also which versions of the software you use, but use the codes for whatever your purpose.

 Required software:
 - TeXcount (have included the texcount.pl file here for ease):